How to Make a Restaurant Quality Asian Barbecue Sauce

-Use this sticky and deeply flavorful sauce to bring an Asian flare to any grilled meat or poultry.
-Asian barbecue sauce is not as sweet as American-style barbecue sauces and, with the addition of fish sauce and soy sauce is guaranteed to make any meat you use it on taste meatier and more mouth-watering.
+Use this sticky and deeply flavorful sauce to bring an Asian flare to grilled meat or poultry.
+Asian barbecue sauce is not as sweet as American-style barbecue sauces and, with the addition of fish sauce and soy sauce, is guaranteed to make any meat you use it on taste meatier and more mouth-watering.

 Best Served With:

 - Find fish sauce either in the Asian aisle of your grocery store or at an Asian grocery.

 - Find plum jam at a well-stocked grocery or gourmet specialty store or substitute currant jam.

 - If you cannot find shallots, substitute onion or green onion.